Skip to main content

 The Department of Organismic and Evolutionary Biology does not admit students whose sole purpose is to study for the Master of Arts (AM) degree.

-OEB graduate students admitted in 2017 and later may also apply to be awarded the AM degree.
+OEB graduate students may also apply to be awarded the AM degree.
 The requirements for students within the department are:

 1. Four graded four-credit courses by the end of their second year.
-In addition, students must either have completed a total of six graded four-credit courses by the end of their third year, or have completed four graded four-credit courses and acted as a Teaching Fellow in two additional courses by the end of their third year.
-All courses must be taught by OEB faculty members or be courses in other departments approved by the OEB graduate committee.
+In addition, students must either have completed a total of six graded four-credit courses by the end of their third year, or have completed four graded four-credit courses and served as a Teaching Fellow in two additional courses by the end of their third year.
+All courses must be taught by OEB faculty members or be courses in other departments approved by the DGS.
 The grade minimum for graded courses is B-.
-Students must maintain a grade point average of at least a B (3.00) each academic year; the grade point average is weighted for each course based on the number of course credits.
+Students must maintain a grade point average of at least 3.00 (B) each academic year; the grade point average is weighted for each course based on the number of course credits.
 For example, a grade received in a two-credit course proportionally impacts the grade point average compared to a four-credit course.
-A student can count a course once as a student and once (but not more than once) as a Teaching Fellow.
+A student can count a course once as a student and once (but not more than once) as a teaching fellow.
 All prescribed courses count toward the requirement for six graded four-credit courses.

 Let us know your thoughts